 Vulog recently sat down with Erik Zydervelt, co-founding Director and CEO, to discuss Mevo’s journey with launching in the New Zealand market.

 WELLINGTON.
-April 16, 2019 In this edition of The Shared Journey, we discussed with Mevo’s CEO how the carsharing company shifted from a station-based model to free-floating and became New Zealand’s first free-floating carsharing service.
+April 16, 2019 In this edition of The Shared Journey, we discussed with Mevo’s CEO how the carsharing company shifted from a station-based model to free-floating and became the first free-floating carsharing service in New Zealand.
 Mevo’s desire was, and is, to deliver an absolute best-in-class shared mobility offering and Vulog has played a critical role at every step in realizing this goal.

 Last year, Mevo went from a station-based carsharing model to free-floating.
 What inspired this change and what have you seen as a result?

 Mevo always intended to move to free-floating carsharing and needed to launch while agreements were reached with our Local Government Authority (LGA).
 It was clear to the Mevo board from day one that for 99% of users station-based is as comparable to blockbuster, as free-floating is to Netflix or Spotify.
 It’s been just short of a year with the new system, and members are demonstrably preferring the new system with a huge number of new sign-ups, and more trips being taken than ever.

 What attributes make Wellington a viable city for free-floating carsharing?

 With Wellington being a smaller, highly dense & mixed-use city, Mevo can deliver, test, & prove out the network for a relatively low capital risk, before scaling into larger cities in the region.

 In July, Z Energy, one of New Zealand’s largest fuel companies, raised its stake in Mevo, contributing to its $1M in funding.
 Why do you think oil & gas companies are becoming increasingly interested in the mobility space?